Pure Land Buddhism: In the human realm

 During the 20th century, a new way of conceiving Pure Land developed which was more humanistic.
-This development was led by the monk Taixu 太虛 (1890–1947) who argued that Buddhism should benefit humans in this life, and should not just be for the afterlife.
-He called this new Buddhism, "Buddhism for Human Life" (rénshēng fójiào 人生佛教), which has also been termed Humanistic Buddhism.
-This new kind of Buddhism promoted the idea that the ideal Buddhist world could be built here and now, something Taixu called "The Pure Land in the Human Realm" (rénjiān jìngtǔ 人間淨土).
+This development was led by the monk Taixu who argued that Buddhism should benefit humans in this life, and should not just be for the afterlife.
+He called this new Buddhism, "Buddhism for Human Life" (人生佛教), which has also been termed Humanistic Buddhism.
+This new kind of Buddhism promoted the idea that the ideal Buddhist world could be built here and now, something Taixu called "The Pure Land in the Human Realm" (人間淨土).
 While Taixu did not repudiate the idea of post-mortem rebirth in Amitabha's Pure Land, he also promoted the idea of improving people's everyday lives through social reform and the building of an ideal Buddhist community.

 Some of Taixu's disciples, like Sheng Yen and Cheng Yen developed his ideas further.
 According to Jones, they held that Buddhists should not desire to escape from this world of suffering by seeking rebirth in a faraway land.
 Instead, Buddhists should "engage in social reform and charitable work in order to transform this world into a Pure Land.
 In this model, the Pure Land will appear when the environment is cleansed and healed, the rights of women and children are safeguarded, and economic and social justice prevail."
 However, Jones notes that Sheng Yen's writings reveal that he did not reject the practice of seeking rebirth in Amitabha's Pure Land and instead presented an eclectic view that accepted all views on the Pure Land.
 According to Sheng Yen, the socially focused actions of humanistic Buddhism do not conflict with traditional Pure Land practices, instead they prepare one for birth in Amitabha's Pure Land.
 He also attempts to harmonize these with the other classic view that holds that the Pure Land is just in the mind.